JiangjunRAN/ANGELS-PS3/README.md

 Finally, the equivalent water height or the spherical harmonic coefficient after treatment can be output.

 ## Release time
-We will release the code in June 2022.
+We will release the code in December 2022.

 ## Reference
 Chen, J. L. ,  Wilson, C. R. ,  Tapley, B. D. , &  Grand, S. .
 (2007).
 Grace detects coseismic and postseismic deformation from the sumatra‐andaman earthquake.
 Geophysical Research Letters, 34(13), 173-180.<br>